kpetersen/kpetersen.github.io/words/_posts/2012-7-19-cake-ball-fail.markdown

 ![mess3](http://i1230.photobucket.com/albums/ee481/ptkatz/Blog%20Pictures/IMG_1318.jpg)

 At this point, all I could do was laugh.
 All Scotty could do was laugh.
 It was a disaster, and we both knew it.
 I informed Scotty that unless our future children want rum cakes for every. single. birthday., they are getting something pre-made from a bakery.
-Why is it that I am (in my humble opinion), a darn-good cook and a fairly talented artist yet I can't frost or ice or decorate something edible to save my life??
+Why is it that I am (in my humble opinion) a darn-good cook and a fairly talented artist yet I can't frost or ice or decorate something edible to save my life??
 This just doesn't make sense to me.
 Oh, well.
 Scotty and I decided to go ahead and eat two of the four and a half cake balls I'd managed to mostly coat in chocolate with the theory that if you can't beat 'em, join 'em.
 Scotty took a bite.
 I was washing my hands.
 Scotty took another bite.
 I grabbed my cake ball.
 Scotty had an odd look on his face as he worked on swallowing his second bite.
 I took my first bite.
 I made a funny face.
 "This is truly AWFUL!"
 I said, trying to decide if it was uncouth to spit out my cake ball into my palm in front of Scotty.
 I opted for the trash can instead.
 Scotty nodded and followed suit.
 We both started laughing